 New Zealand decimal currency coins

 There are few rare decimal currency coins.
 The most recent example is the 2004 5-cent coin.
 Although 15,000,000 coins were made, an unknown number of coins (but certainly less than 10,000) were issued for circulation.
 The first sale of the coin on Trade-Me, on 8 August 2006, generated huge interest and a sale price of $360.
 Subsequent publicity saw 50-100 coins put up for sale.
-Prices were above $100 in mid August 2006, despite the large number of competing auctions, but subsequently more were found in an overseas dealer's stock and prices are well down.
+Prices were above $100 in mid August 2006, despite the large number of competing auctions, but subsequently more were found in an overseas dealer's stock and prices came down.
 This coin is still scarce in comparison with other modern New Zealand circulating coins.
 It will remain a collector’s item.

-Also, of recent interest are the 2005, 10, 20, and 50 cent circulated coins.
+Also, of recent interest are the 2005 10, 20, and 50 cent circulated coins.
 These coins are available in a “Small change” set that was issued by NZ Post (the sets sold out rapidly; they also contain the new smaller coins).
 Five thousand sets were issued, and they contain identical coins to those in circulation.
 Because of this, the value of the individual coins will always be linked to the value of the Small Change sets.
 The sets have sold for $100 or more.
 Individual coins have also been auctioned.
 Sales prices have ranged from about $5 (50 cent coin) to $100 (10 cent coin).
 These coins will remain collectable.
 Estimated numbers released (but not necessarily for circulation) are: 10 cent, 28,000; 20 cent, 178,000; 50 cent, 503,800.
 These numbers include 5,000 in each case for the “Small change” sets.
-Of course, most the coins released were returned to banks, and will have now been destroyed.
+Of course, most of the coins released were returned to banks, and will have now been destroyed.

 Earlier rare decimal coins are: